-- 3. A provision that the County may require parking facilities in addition to those originally approved upon a finding that adequate parking to serve the use(s) has not been provided; and - 4.
+- b.
+If required, a parking study prepared by an independent traffic engineering professional approved by the County supports the proposed reduction. - (2) Shared (Joint) Parking.
+Where a shared parking facility serving more than one use is proposed, a parking study shall be required and the decision-making body shall only approve a parking reduction if it finds that: - a.
+The peak hours of use shall not overlap or coincide to the degree that peak demand for parking spaces from all uses shall be greater than the total supply of spaces; - b.
+The proposed shared parking to be provided shall be adequate to serve each use; - c.
+A written agreement between landowner(s) and the County, in a form satisfactory to County Counsel, has been submitted to and approved by the Director.
+This agreement shall be in a form capable of and subject to being recorded to constitute a covenant running with the land and shall include: - A guarantee that there shall be no substantial alteration in the uses that will create a greater demand for parking; - A guarantee among the landowner(s) for access to and use of the shared parking facilities; - A provision that the County may require parking facilities in addition to those originally approved upon a finding that adequate parking to serve the use(s) has not been provided; and - 4.
 A provision stating that the agreement shall not be modified or terminated without the approval of the Director. - Other Parking Reductions.
-Use permits to the Zoning Administrator for a parking reduction that do not involve a shared parking facility shall be approved by the decision-making body only if a finding can be made that special conditions-including, but not limited to, the nature of the proposed operation; proximity to frequent transit service; transportation characteristics of persons residing, working, or visiting the site; or because the applicant has undertaken a transportation demand management program-will reduce parking demand at the site below the level of the normal requirement. - (e) Monitoring of TDM Programs.
+Use Permits to the Zoning Administrator for a parking reduction that do not involve a shared parking facility shall be approved by the decision-making body only if a finding can be made that special conditions-including, but not limited to, the nature of the proposed operation; proximity to frequent transit service; transportation characteristics of persons residing, working, or visiting the site; or because the applicant has undertaken a transportation demand management program-shall reduce parking demand at the site below the level of the normal requirement. - (e) Monitoring of TDM Programs.
 Any project that is granted a parking reduction based on measures that intended to reduce parking demand shall submit an Annual Status Report to the County.
 The report shall be in a manner prescribed by the Director, and shall describe the implementation and maintenance of trip reduction measures and the parking demand generated by the project.
-Annual Status Reports will be reviewed to determine if property owners have implemented and/or maintained the trip reduction program.
+Annual Status Reports shall be reviewed to determine if property owners have implemented and/or maintained the trip reduction program.
 The Director may request auditable documentation to determine compliance.

-7-9-70.10. - Bicycle Parking
+Sec.
+7-9-70.10. - Bicycle parking.